bobdub/swarm-space/docs/Streaming-Implementation-Plan.md

 ### Milestone 3 – Posting & Feed Integration

-- [ ] When a host promotes a live room, publish a post referencing `roomId` and toggle the room state to “broadcast”.
+- [x] When a host promotes a live room, publish a post referencing `roomId` and toggle the room state to “broadcast”.
+  - Persist broadcast metadata on the room, write a `type: "stream"` post with `stream` payload, and sync ended states back into stored posts when WebSocket closures arrive.
-- [ ] Update feed card components to display live rooms with join CTA and, once archived, replay/summaries.
+- [x] Update feed card components to display live rooms with join CTA and, once archived, replay/summaries.
+  - Render a dedicated stream card that highlights live status, participant counts, summary readiness, and replay availability messaging.
-- [ ] Handle invitation-only states by gating join buttons and surfacing pending approvals.
+- [x] Handle invitation-only states by gating join buttons and surfacing pending approvals.
+  - Disable the join CTA until an invite or active participation is detected and communicate invite-only requirements inline.

 ### Milestone 4 – Recording & Replay Hooks